The hands of the clock form two angles. Determine the smaller ang... | Channels for Pearson+

 Angles in Standard Position - Online Tutor, Practice Problems & Exam Prep

 The hands of the clock form two angles.
-Determine the smaller angle formed at the following time:
+Determine the smaller angle formed.

 The hands of the clock form two angles.
-Determine the smaller angle formed at the following time:
+Determine the smaller angle formed.